jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 You can also create your own iterable objects by adding a special `[Symbol.iterator]` method to your object.

+You'll often see people refer to iterable objects as "array-like objects."

 ## Spreading Iterables

 Similar to how you can spread objects, you can spread arrays.
 You can spread an array into another array: